- Pause points

 - Suggested activities

 This story warns of the punishments facing mortals if they challenge or offend the gods.
-Explore with the class stories they have already heard which involve mortals being punished by the gods: Midas, Phaethon and Aktaion.
+You could explore with the class stories they have already heard which involve mortals being punished by the gods: Midas, Phaethon and Aktaion.
 Were all their ‘crimes’ equally serious?
 Was their punishment justified?

 This is also a story about creativity.
 Is it a gift a person is born with or is it something which can be developed through hard work and application?
 What is the key to being a successful artist, musician, sportsman or sportswoman?